List of awards and nominations received by Sia: APRA Music Awards

 The APRA Music Awards are presented by the Australasian Performing Right Association (APRA).
 The awards recognise achievements by APRA's "outstanding songwriter, composer and publisher members in Popular Contemporary, Art Music and Screen Music".
 Nominations and winners are determined by the more than 60,000 eligible voting members of APRA, by members of its board, or by "APRA based statistical analysis".
 According to APRA, the Song of the Year award is the only "peer voted" music honor in Australia.
-Sia has received eleven awards from twenty-four nominations.
-In March 2015 she won 'Best Songwriter' for the third year in a row – the first artist to do so, which Brett Cottle (APRA AMCOS CEO) described as "unprecedented, and very likely, a never-to-be-repeated achievement by one of our most talented songwriters."
+Sia has received thirteen awards from twenty-four nominations.
+By doing so, she is the most awarded artist in the APRA's history.
+In March 2015, she won 'Best Songwriter' for the third year in a row – the first artist to do so, which Brett Cottle (APRA AMCOS CEO) described as "unprecedented, and very likely, a never-to-be-repeated achievement by one of our most talented songwriters."
+As of May 2025, the APRA AMCOS (which consists of the Australasian Performing Right Association (APRA) and the Australasian Mechanical Copyright Owners Society (AMCOS)) recognized that 15 songs written or co-written by Sia (Chandelier, Cheap Thrills, Titanium, Diamonds, Elastic Heart, The Greatest, Alive, Dusk Till Dawn, Chained to the Rhythm, Wild Ones, Flashlight, Thunderclouds, She Wolf (Falling to Pieces), Try Everything and Flames) had each surpassed one billion streams across various platforms (Spotify, YouTube, Apple Music, etc.).
+This achievement set a new record for the most songs by a single songwriter recognized by the organization.

 ARIA Music Awards

 The Australian Recording Industry Association Music Awards are awarded annually by the Australian Recording Industry Association (ARIA).
 Sia has received ten awards from thirty-one nominations.